ts-essentials/ts-essentials/README.md

 - [`DeepRequired`]() -
 - [`DeepUndefinable`]() -
-- [`DeepWritable<Type>`](/lib/deep-writable.ts) - Constructs a type by picking all properties from type `Type` recursively and removing `readonly` modifier, meaning they can be reassigned
+- [`DeepWritable<Type>`](/lib/deep-writable.ts) - Constructs a type by picking all properties from type `Type` recursively and removing `readonly` modifier, meaning they can be reassigned.
+To make properties writable on one level, use `Writable<Type>`

 ### Key types